OCB7D2D/OcbElectricityOverhaul/README.md

 take quite a few shortcuts to ensure reliable and scalable performance.
 Which I don't think is a bad decision at all, but sometimes people are willing to spend a few more CPU cycles to get a better experience.
 Let's see how good this already scales :)

+## Changelog

+### Version 0.7.1

+- Add auto-install for BepInEx requirement (needs manual restart on first load)
+- Move game settings for power to own tab to avoid UI overflow

+### Version 0.7.0

+- Refactor for A20 compatibility

 ## Compatibility